heinzwittenbrink/slides-intro2contentmarketing/intro2contentmarketing.md

 ##

-> Content marketing is an imprecise term.
-What is the/your definition why we should describe our experiences?
+> "Content marketing is an imprecise term.
+What is the/your definition why we should describe our experiences?""
 (Quote Cos17)

 ##

-We live in a society in which we are more and more digitally connected to each other.
-In this society the public sphere is no longer produced by the mass media.
-More and more economic processes are happening publicly and in a networked way.
-Whoever is participating in society is producing content about themselves and about everything they are doing and is perceived via this content.
+- We are more and more digitally connected to each other.
+- The public sphere is no longer produced by the mass media.
+- Many economic processes are happening publicly and in a networked way.
+- Whoever is participating in society is producing content about themselves and about everything they are doing and are perceived via this content.

 ##

-Content strategy is nothing more than a strategic approach to this content.
-Content marketing means to use this content in a targeted way for marketing purposes.
-Brands are perceived via content because they are acting today in a networked way, publicly and in realtime.
+- Content strategy is a strategic approach to this content.
+- Content marketing means to use this content in a targeted way for marketing purposes.
+- Brands are perceived via content because they are acting in a networked way, publicly and in realtime.

 ##

-> In the beginning I had difficulties with the assignment of content marketing, meanwhile it feels right for me and I make a further distinction between marketing & content marketing.
+> "In the beginning I had difficulties to classify content marketing, meanwhile it feels right for me and I make a further distinction between marketing & content marketing.""
 (Quote COS17)

 ##

-> For me content marketing has little to do with marketing, it is a conceptual parallelism.
+> 'For me content marketing has little to do with marketing, it is a conceptual parallelism.
 I think "Content Advertising" would be better suited.
-I define marketing as "market-oriented corporate management".
+I define marketing as "market-oriented corporate management".''
 (Quote COS17)

 ##

-> Content marketing was a concept to me in any case before content strategy - that is probably because I come from the PR and in the last years content marketing has successfully disputed more and more PR territories.
+> "Content marketing was well knowen to me in any case before content strategy - that is probably because I come from the PR industry and throughout the last years content marketing has successfully disputed more and more PR territories."
 (Quote COS17)

 # New media - new audiences